matthewfieger/matthewfieger.github.io/_posts/2014-07-28-multiple-reactive-joins-in-meteor.markdown

 	Meteor.subscribe('activity', {'projectId': Session.get("currentProject"), limit: 100})
 {% endhighlight %}

-Anyway, below is the code for the publish function.
+Below is the code for the publish function.
 The same basic pattern should work for reactively joining an arbitrary number of collections and publishing the result to the client.
-If anyone can suggest a more trivial approach for multiple reactive joins in Meteor, please reach out to me on Twitter!
+If anyone can suggest a simpler approach for multiple reactive joins in Meteor, please reach out to me on Twitter!

 {% highlight javascript %}
 	// server: publish an activity feed based on 4 different collections